-January 24
+January 31

-Critical review of published research (the basis question you need to ask is: does each articles include the items listed on page 1 of the Syllabus?
+Types of research approaches - quantitative, qualitative, and mixed methods(?)
+Critical review of published research (the basic question one needs to ask is: does each article include the items listed on page 1 of this syllabus?
 If so, where?
 Be specific!!
+Articles for Critical review assignment date!